High-dimensional maximum-entropy phase space tomography using normalizing flows: Maximum entropy tomography

+Roussel et al. \cite{Roussel_2023} showed that generative models can also be trained to match \textit{projections} of the unknown distribution.
+To train the model via gradient descent, the transformations from the base distribution to the measurement locations must be differentiable:

-where $\mathbf{z}$ is drawn from a base distribution $\rho_0(\vect{z})$ defined in a normalized space.
-Typically, $\rho_0(\vect{z})$ is an easy-to-sample-from distribution such as a standard Gaussian distribution.
-Roussel et al. \cite{Roussel_2023} adopted this approach, using a neural network to represent $\mathcal{F}$ and using differentiable beam dynamics simulations and kernel density estimation to fit the network parameters to projection data.
-However, it is difficult to maximize the entropy without access to $\rho(\vect{x})$.\footnote{Roussel et al. \cite{Roussel_2023} proposed to maximize the \textit{emittance}, or root-mean-square (rms) volume, $\varepsilon = {|\vect{\Sigma}|}^{1/2}$, where $\vect{\Sigma} = \langle \vect{x}\vect{x}^T \rangle$ is the $n \times n$ covariance matrix of second order moments, as a proxy for the entropy.
+This is possible using a differentiable beam physics simulation \cite{Kaiser_2024} to represent $\mathcal{M}_k$.
+The calculation of the projected density $\tilde{g}_k(\vect{u}_k)$ in Eq.~\eqref{eq:simulated-projections} must also be differentiable.
+This is possible using 1D or 2D kernel density estimation.
+It is, however, difficult to maximize the entropy without access to the density $\rho(\vect{x})$.\footnote{Roussel et al. \cite{Roussel_2023} proposed to maximize the \textit{emittance}, or root-mean-square (rms) volume, $\varepsilon = {|\vect{\Sigma}|}^{1/2}$, where $\vect{\Sigma} = \langle \vect{x}\vect{x}^T \rangle$ is the $n \times n$ covariance matrix of second order moments, as a proxy for the entropy.
 For certain distributions, the logarithm of the emittance is proportional to the entropy, but this is not true in general.
 Like entropy maximization, emittance maximization removes unnecessary linear correlations from the reconstructed distribution.
 However, it cannot remove nonlinear correlations, as the emittance depends only on second-order moments.
 Furthermore, the maximum-emittance distribution is not unique.
 In linear systems, the covariance matrix is typically overdetermined by the tomographic measurements, i.e., all distributions that fit the data have the same emittance.
 Particle-based entropy estimates based on k nearest neighbors \cite{Ao_2022_entropy} may perform better.}

-\textit{Normalizing flows} are indirect parameterizations that provide access to the probability density.
-Flows define $\mathcal{F}: \mathbb{R}^n \rightarrow \mathbb{R}^n$ as an invertible, differentiable map and compute the density from
+A \textit{normalizing flow}, or simply \textit{flow}, follows the same paradigm but provides access to the probability density.
+A normalizing flow is a differentiable map $\mathcal{F}: \mathbb{R}^n \rightarrow \mathbb{R}^n$ with a differentiable inverse $\mathcal{F}^{-1}$ \cite{Papamakarios_2021}.
+These properties ensure we can compute the change in probability density under the transformation in Eq.~\eqref{eq:flow_forward}:

 where